If you’re in B2B selling a high-ticket product or service, it’s extremely important to have as much data on your best prospects as possible.

 WhatÂ exactly did they do after they filled out a form?
 Did they actually read the content they opted in to?
 If so, what exactly did they look at?
 What other pages of your site did they visit?

-For most B2B marketers, the data sources they have available on their customers look something like this:
+For most B2B marketers, the data sources they have available to their customers look something like this:

 Google Analytics and most email marketing platforms offer very black and white data sets.